HDFGroup/hdf-rest-api/DatasetOps/POST_Dataset.rst

 Sample Request - Committed Type
 ----------------------------------

-  Create a two-dimensional dataset which uses a committed type with uuid:
+  Create a two-dimensional dataset which uses a committed type with UUID:

 .. code-block:: http